pry/pry/README.markdown

 * `jump-to NEST_LEVEL`  Unwinds the Pry stack (nesting level) until the appropriate nesting level is reached.
 * `exit-all` breaks out of all Pry nesting levels and returns to the calling process.
-* You can type `Pry.start(obj)` or `obj.pry` to nest another Pry session within the current one with `obj` as the receiver of the new session.
-Very useful when exploring large or complicated runtime state.

 Syntax Highlighting
 --------------------